 The Ottawa Senators had a dismal 2015/16 campaign, joining the rest of Canada in missing out on the playoffs.
 Despite this, Erik Karlsson was a continual source of inspiration, with the Sens captain nailing in 16 goals and 82 points to end the season as their leading point scorer.
 The Swede has started this season very much the same, with 32 points in 35 games.
 On the year, Karlsson has 14 goals and 73 points in 79 games, continuing to be Ottawa’s primary offensive threat.

-Whilst his scoring has never come into question, a couple of seasons ago Karlsson was under intense scrutiny for his somewhat lacklustre defending.
+Whilst his scoring has never come into question, a couple of seasons ago Karlsson was under intense scrutiny for his somewhat lackluster defending.
 Well, he’s silenced those critics now.
-Putting up a mighty 193 blocked shots, 61 takeaways and 77 hits in 2016 shows how integral the blue-liner is in the defensive end.
+Putting up a mighty 193 blocked shots, 61 takeaways, and 77 hits in 2016 show how integral the blue-liner is in the defensive end.